jameskolean/gatsby-jameskolean-tech/_data/post/2020-09-10-tracing-in-spring-boot.md

 docker-compose up
 ```

-Open a browser to `http://localhost:8080/` will generate a trace.
+Opening a browser to `http://localhost:8080/` will generate a trace.

 Now go to http://localhost:9411/ and run a query for the generated trace.